 Under RSA 33:4-a, a town may not incur net outstanding bonded indebtedness exceeding 3% of its most recent equalized assessed valuation as established by the NH Department of Revenue Administration (NH DRA).
-As shown in Table 5, Chester's total equalized property valuation in 2019 was \$710,661,328.
-At the 3% limit, the Town's statutory debt ceiling (subject to some exclusions) in 2019 would be approximately \$21.3 million.
+As shown in Table 5, Chester's total equalized property valuation in 2020 was \$724,599,790.
+At the 3% limit, the Town's statutory debt ceiling (subject to some exclusions) in 2020 would be approximately \$21.7 million.
+The Town made its last debt payment in 2020.

-The current bonded indebtedness of the Town in 2019 (see Table 4) is a final \$52,040 bond payment for the Fire Truck.
 The maximum outstanding debt limitation for the School District is 7% of the Town's total equalized valuation.
-In 2019, this was approximately \$49.7 million.
+In 2020, this was approximately 50.7 million.
 The School District made its last debt payment in 2018.
-The bonded indebtedness for both the Town and the School District is currently only \$52,020, which is miniscule according to the State's statutory limits.